 As we ruminate on these encouraging Bible verses, let us first reflect on why we turn to the Bible for spiritual comfort and guidance.
 The Bible is God’s Word to humanity.
 Through scripture, God’s character and nature are revealed to us.
 We turn to the Psalms and the Bible as a whole for guidance because it is through scripture that we are reminded of God’s power and providence.

-When it feels like the world is against us, we remember God is for us.
+When it feels like the whole world is against us, we remember God is for us.
 Be strong and courageous!
 The Bible is our greatest resource, a reminder that the Lord is good, and a source of hope.

 Overview of Psalms

-The book of Psalms is most importantly about worship and the trials and triumphs of a life lived in pursuit of God.
+The book of Psalms is most importantly about worship and the trials and triumphs of eternal life lived in pursuit of God.
 The psalms were written by various authors (read more, “Who Wrote the Book of Psalms?”), over many many years, with psalms spanning across a wide emotional spectrum.
 This Biblical book continues to help us to fix our eyes upon God and encourages us to give thanks for the blessings we have received.

 Psalms for Daily Encouragement